alpercanberk/Handtracking-Whiteboard-Oculus/README.md

 # Handtracking-Whiteboard-Oculus
-A basic Oculus VR application that allows you to create and interact with whiteboards using your hands.
+A basic Oculus VR application that allows you to create and interact with virtual whiteboards just using your hands.